The role of Data Science in sustainable Agriculture

 livestock management

-But farmers are still not ready to adopt technologies.
-The main reason is it costs.
+However, farmers are still not ready to adopt technologies.
+The main reason is its costs.
 Small farms are the majority in the world agricultural structure: the FAO’s estimates show that 88% of farms worldwide can be considered family businesses.
 They, in contrast to large enterprises, spend more money on land cultivation, but in order to compete in the market with large companies, they sell products at lower prices.
 As a result, there is a small margin that leads to insufficient resources for further development.
 The second reason is that they do not see the benefit.
 Conservative.
-They want proven solutions and are not ready to be the early-adopters.
+They want proven solutions and are not ready to be the early adopters.

 How satellite imagery can help solve these problems